How Much Are Online MBA Programs? A Guide to the Cost of Business School

 P&Q describes how employers were more likely to pay for online MBA programs ten years ago.
 As students increasingly funded online education without employer support, they also started demanding more from the schools.
 Besides the above features, students also requested real consulting projects requiring live presentations, one-on-one executive coaches, and full access to career development centers.

-Talking about online programs, Bob Dammon, dean of Carnegie Mellon University’s Tepper School of Business, remarks:
+Talking about online programs, Bob Dammon, a former dean of Carnegie Mellon University’s Tepper School of Business, remarks:

 They all have slightly different models, and it’s important for students to understand the differences and whether they will get direct access to faculty and classmates and a personalized degree experience.
 For some, that may not be important.
 But we have a very high satisfaction level, higher than even our full-time program.

-Overall, there are several general factors that correlate with a higher price tag.
+Overall, several general factors correlate with a higher price tag.
 Drawing from a P&Q table of distance-based MBAs, here are some of the features associated with a higher per-credit cost.

 Academic Brand Recognition